 1.2.
-QM/QI Program Scope
+QMHETP Scope

-The Quality Management Committee (QMC) approves the QM/QI Program annually.
-The QM/QI Program review includes approval of the QM/QI Program Description, QM/QI Work Plan, and QM Annual Evaluation to ensure ongoing performance improvement.
-The QM/QI Program is designed to improve all aspects of care delivered to IEHP Members in all health care settings by:
+The Quality Management Committee (QMHETC) approves the QMHETP annually.
+The QMHETP review includes approval of the QMHETP Description, QM/QI Work Plan, and QM Annual Evaluation to ensure ongoing performance improvement in focused studies, which includes encounter data validation.
+The QMHETP is designed to improve all aspects of care delivered to IEHP Members in all health care settings by:

 - 1. Defining the Program structure; - 2.
 Assessing and monitoring the delivery and safety of care; - 3.
 Assessing and monitoring, population health management provided to Members, including behavioral health and care management services; - 4.
 Supporting Practitioners and Providers to improve the safety of their practices; - 5.
 Overseeing IEHP's QM functions through the QM Committee; - 6.
-Involving designated physician(s) and staff in the QM/QI Program; - 7.
+Involving designated physician(s) and staff in the QMHETP; - 7.
 Involving a behavioral healthcare Practitioner in the behavioral aspects of the Program; - 8.
-Involving in Long -Term Services and Supports (LTSS) in the QM/QI Program; - 9.
+Involving in Long-Term Services and Supports (LTSS) in the QMHETP; - 9.
 Reviewing the effectiveness of LTSS programs and services; - 10.
 Ensuring that LTSS needs of Members are identified and addressed leveraging available assessment information; - 11.
-Identifying opportunities for QI initiatives, including the identification of health disparities among Members; - 12.
+Identifying opportunities for QI initiatives, including the identification, evaluation and reduction of health disparities among Members; - 12.
 Implementing and tracking QI initiatives that will have the greatest impact on Members; - 13.
 Measuring the effectiveness of interventions and using the results for future QI planning; - 14.
-Establishing specific role, structure and function of the QMC and other committees, including meeting frequency; - 15.
-Reviewing resources devoted to the QM/QI Program; - 16.
+Establishing specific role, structure and function of the QMHEC and other committees, including meeting frequency; - 15.
+Reviewing resources devoted to the QMHETP; - 16.
 Assessing and monitoring delivery and safety of care for the IEHP population with complex health needs and Seniors and Persons with Disabilities (SPD); - 17.
-Assessing and monitoring processes to ensure the Member's cultural and linguistic (C&L) needs are being met; and - 18.
+Assessing and monitoring processes to ensure the Member's cultural, ethnic, racial, and linguistic needs are being met; and - 18.
 Reviewing grievances and appeals data and other pertinent information in relation to Member safety and care rendered at Provider practices/facilities.

-&lt;sup>3 National Committee for Quality Assurance (NCQA), 2022 Health Plan Standards and Guidelines, QI 1, Element A, Factor 1
+&lt;sup>2 National Committee for Quality Assurance (NCQA), 2023 Health Plan Standards and Guidelines, QI 1, Element A, Factor 1